satinsiders/Manager-MAS/docs/datadeepdive.md

 Relationships:
-Dispatch Mirror links to Curriculum Catalog Mirror (by external curriculum identifier) and through it to Question Type.
+Dispatch Mirror links to Curriculum Catalog Mirror (by external curriculum identifier) and through it to Question Type; student_curriculum_id maintains uniqueness per learner assignment.

 Daily Performance Mirror links to both Student and Curriculum (and to Taxonomy via Catalog).